Skip to contents

 fn <- list.files(pattern = "[.]csv$", path = getwd(), full.names = TRUE)

-After downloading the data we will use it for some demonstration stuff.
-If you have a look the data is nothing than x,y,z with assuming some projection information.
+After downloading the data, we will use it for some demonstration stuff.
+If you have a look, the data is nothing but x,y,z with some projection information assumed.

 # fast read with data.table